MicrosoftDocs/power-platform/power-platform/admin/manage-email-notifications.md

 - Email deployments other than [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)]

-  If you have been added as an additional recipient, and you want to stop receiving email notifications, please contact your Dynamics 365 apps admin.
-If you’re not sure who your Dynamics 365 apps admin is, see: [Find your Dynamics 365 apps administrator or support person](/dynamics365/customer-engagement/basics/find-administrator-support.md).
+  If you have been added as an additional recipient, and you want to stop receiving email notifications, please contact your admin.
+If you’re not sure who your  admin is, see: [Find your administrator or support person](/dynamics365/customer-engagement/basics/find-administrator-support.md).

   For more information, download the white paper: [Create your Mailbox rule](http://download.microsoft.com/download/D/1/A/D1A64A1D-FD55-43E4-AD71-9D32D16E5F9E/Create%20your%20Mailbox%20rule.docx)

 <a name="BKMK_SendEmailNotifications"></a>
 ## Send email notifications to multiple recipients
- By default, Dynamics 365 apps admins will receive update notifications.
+ By default, admins will receive update notifications.
 You can add others to receive update notifications.

 1. Sign in to [https://admin.microsoft.com](https://admin.microsoft.com).